guildai/_examples/cifar10/README.md

 ## Generating sample inputs

-This example provides a `samples` resource that can be used to generate a number of MNIST images and their corresponding JSON encodings.
+This example provides a `samples` resource that can be used to generate a number of CIFAR10 images and their corresponding JSON encodings.
 These file can be used to run ad hoc inference on the model in Guild View (see the **Serve** tab) or Guild Serve (see [Serving](#user-content-serving) above).

-Images are generated from the MNIST training/test data.
+Images are generated from the CIFAR10 training/test data.

 To generate samples, run: